-A transcription of this interview is also available, and has been pasted below.
+A transcript of this podcast is available as a PDF, and has been pasted below.

-Podcast with Levi McLaughlin (28 May 2018).
+Podcast with Jason Ā Josephson-Storm (14 May 2018).

 Transcribed by Helen Bradstock.